Breadcrumb

 About Ylva Hård af Segerstad

-I am an Associate Professor in Applied Information Technology at the University of Gothenburg.
+I am Professor of Communication at the University of Gothenburg.
 I earned my PhD in general linguistics from the University of Gothenburg (2002).
 With a background research interest largely focusing on aspects of text-based interaction in digital communication technologies, my current research concerns qualitative inquiry of information and communication technologies in social contexts.
 I am especially interested in examining the role and use of mobile communication technologies and social media in our increasingly digitalized society.

 This work is relevant for understanding how digital technologies intervene in and transform important aspects of every-day life, such as communicative patterns and relationships.
 Knowledge is renewed and changed and experiences are developed and negotiated in our technology-intensive society.
 These are issues that are just as important for schools and education, for business and the public sector as it is for the individual.
 A perspective in which technology issues are based on research in humanities and social sciences is necessary for our understanding of digitally mediated communication and the use of digital tools for private and professional activities.